Logging your AI events (from Ollama) in Bronto

 Once you have completed your OpenTelemetry install as above, you can send logs to Bronto, per the following steps

-- Create a config,yaml to forward the Ollama logs to Bronto, which will be similar to the following (with paths adjusted as needed, such as renaming items with Gemma if using a different model)
+- Create a config.yaml to forward the Ollama logs to Bronto, which will be similar to the following (with paths adjusted as needed, such as renaming items with Gemma if using a different model)

 filelog/Ollama_Server: